 Welcome to the inaugural Personal P.O.W.E.R. blog!
-(That’s Fidelity’s Potential Of Women Entrepreneurs Realized business banking program for those of you new to our community!)
+(P.O.W.E.R. stands for Potential Of Women Entrepreneurs Realized, Fidelity Bank’s business banking program for women for those of you new to our community!)

-The stories we’ll be sharing in this series are important ones.
+The stories we’ll be sharing in this series are important.
 Featuring women within the P.O.W.E.R. community, these stories will highlight our diverse community of entrepreneurs and their unique personal and professional experiences.

-So without further ado, let’s kick off this ambitious blog series with our first feature, highlighting the journey and accomplishments of Tammy O’Shea, CMO of Fidelity Bank, without whom the Fidelity Bank P.O.W.E.R. program wouldn’t exist.
+So without further ado, let’s kick off this ambitious blog series with our first feature, highlighting the journey and accomplishments of Tammy O’Shea, Chief Marketing Officer at Fidelity Bank, without whom the Fidelity Bank P.O.W.E.R. program wouldn’t exist.